 It is hard enough for most American parents to send their children away to college, much less boarding school.
 The idea of sending a fifteen-year old away to a residential high school meets with serious resistance from most parents.
 There are many reasons for this reluctance, but the primary ones are the high cost of boarding school and the feeling that the local public high school or private schools can do just as good a job of preparing their children for college.
 There's also a nagging concern that perhaps their son or daughter is not

 By now, after two decades into the 21st century, it is obvious even to the most jaded, cynical people out there that we have to rethink how we live and function on this planet which we call Earth.
 We are discovering that Earth's resources are finite.
 We are finally realizing that we must conserve energy.
 We are rethinking the cost of goods and services regarding their carbon footprint.
 Sustainability is no longer a theory.
-It is a concept which is being put into daily practice.
+It is a concept that is being put into daily practice.

 That's why it is very encouraging to see so many private schools making progress towards developing sustainable schools.
 For schools, sustainability involves not just the wise use of energy and foodstuffs, but it also the prudent management of a school's fiscal resources and more.
 The National Association of Independent Schools has published an excellent white paper entitled Sustainability: Creating 21st Century Sustainable Schools.
 Let's look at the five areas of sustainability which this document puts forth.
 The NAIS calls these 'dimensions' which is an apt description.
 'Area' implies a confined space.
 'Dimension' speaks to the vastness of the challenge and the scope of the solution.